 What do I need to do to get my course ready at the start of the semester?

-See this Canvas Start of the Semester Checklist by Kona Jones and this Semester Start Checklist for some items to check before your course starts, such as making sure everything is published in your course that needs to be published.
+See this Start of the Semester Checklist by Kona Jones and this Semester Start Checklist for some items to check before your course starts, such as making sure everything is published in your course that needs to be published.
 Kona Jones also made an End of Semester Checklist.